 - Any data or information discussed or divulged in the application, executive summary, or pitch sessions should be considered information that will likely enter the public domain, and participants should not assume any right of confidentiality in any data or information discussed, divulged or presented in these sessions.

-- Portions of the executive summary may be used by the competition to advertise the pitch competition event.
-Also, the entire executive summary may be distributed to audience members at the pitch event.
+- Portions of the executive summary may be used by the competition to advertise the event.
+Also, the entire executive summary may be distributed to audience members at the event.
 Information submitted by participants, other than the executive summary, will not be publicly distributed or used for purposes other than evaluation of the competition by judges and competition personnel.
-Any information disclosed by the participants during the pitch competition will, as noted above, be accessible by the general public.
+Any information disclosed by the participants during the competition will, as noted above, be accessible by the public.

-- Companies seeking to enter the Texas A&M New Ventures Competition must submit an online application that can be accessed at www.texasnvc.org.
+- Companies seeking to enter the Texas A&M New Ventures Competition must submit an online application which can be accessed at www.texasnvc.org

-- For those companies that are invited to the pitch competition, a $250 registration fee will be required.
-The registration fee provides access to all Competition events including educational, networking, meals and awards reception.
+- For those companies that are invited to the competition, a $250 registration fee will be required.
+The registration fee provides access to all competition events including educational, networking, meals and awards reception.

 One-on-one virtual meetings to consult and help prepare participants will be required in advance of the Texas A&M New Ventures Competition.

-- In the opening pitch round, each team will be given 10-minutes to present, followed by up to a 10-minute question-and-answer period between the presenting team and the judges.
-Teams in the opening pitch round will present in one of four parallel rooms.
+- In the opening round, each team will be given 10 minutes to present, followed by up to a 10-minute question-and-answer period between the presenting team and the judges.
+Teams in the opening round will present in one of four parallel rooms.
 Winners from the opening round will move on as finalists.
 The opening pitch round will be conducted the morning of the competition.

 - In the final pitch round, which will occur in the afternoon after the networking lunch, finalists from the opening and second pitch rounds will be given 10 minutes to present their business plan, followed by up to a 10-minute question-and-answer period.
 Finalists will be announced during the networking lunch.